Day 5 of South African wildlife holiday – The Cape Of Good Hope Reserve

 Even if I close my eyes today I can still see its scales gliding quickly across the view finder as I lay focusing on its head for a close up. … ‘too cold, can’t move!

-There is an acceptable reason for the image left being blurred – it was moving and so was I!
+There is an acceptable reason for the image right being blurred – it was moving and so was I!

 Later I learnt that it was a Puff Adder, one of the fastest striking snakes in the world and responsible for more deaths in Africa than virtually any other reptile.